I wanted to let the furor die down a little before commenting on the resignation of Bishop Robert W. Finn of the Diocese of Kansas City – St. Joseph.

 The landscape in the city was ripe for a scandal when Father Ratigan began taking upskirt pictures of little girls.
 The diocese was split right down the middle theologically.
 Years ago, when the orthodox Finn went to Kansas City and cleaned house of the previous liberal establishment, he quickly made enemies.
 There were previous abuse lawsuits, which brought with them hurt and angry victims in search of healing and closure.

 Politically, the county prosecutor, Jean Peters Baker, had an agenda.
 The case had holes throughout.
-She had plenty of time and resources to prosecute this, yet her is lenient to violent offenders.
+She had plenty of time and resources to prosecute this, yet her record shows she is lenient to violent offenders.
 Violent offenders.
 She wanted to make her mark on history, and she did.
-Meanwhile, violent offenders went free and often returned with victims in their wake.

 This is not to take away from the failings of Bishop Finn.
 It is to put into perspective the overall picture.